BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Stop Before Testing If Needed Stop and reassess before BMAT if the patient has an order or condition that makes mobility unsafe.
 Examples include strict bedrest or non-weight-bearing orders, uncontrolled symptoms, new chest pain, severe dyspnea, syncope, unassessed neuro change, unstable hemodynamics, active hemorrhage, unstable fracture, neuromuscular blockade, inability to follow cues, or another restriction that requires provider clarification.

 Thompson Cadence For most areas, BMAT is administered at least once per day and as needed with a change in patient status.
-For intensive care unit patients, Thompson's A-F Bundle says physical ability is determined with BMAT upon admission or transfer to the intensive care unit and at least once per 12-hour shift.
+For patients in the intensive care unit, Thompson's A-F Bundle says physical ability is determined with BMAT upon admission or transfer to the intensive care unit and at least once per 12-hour shift.
 This is why screening early matters: urgent toileting, imaging, and transfers happen fast, and it is much safer to already know the patient's mobility plan than to guess under pressure.

 The Four Maneuvers